mindsphere/mindconnect-lib/README.md

 You can find agent application examples using MCL in **/examples** folder of each component of MCL distribution.

 ### Example : Onboard
-This example agent onboards to MindSphere.
+This example onboards and Agent.
 Check <MCL_Source_Directory>/mcl_core/examples/onboard.c file for the implementation.

 ### Example : Data Source Configuration Upload
-This example agent uploads a data source configuration to MindSphere.
+This example uploads a data source configuration of the Agent.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/dsc_upload.c file for the implementation.

 ### Example : Data Point Mapping
-This example agent creates mappings between the data points in the data source configuration already uploaded to MindSphere and the properties of the asset in MindSphere.
+This example creates mappings between the data points in the data source configuration of the Agent and the properties of the asset.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/create_mapping.c file for the implementation.

 ### Example : Timeseries Upload
-This example agent uploads timeseries data to MindSphere given the data source configuration is already uploaded and data point mappings are created.
+This example uploads timeseries data of the Agent with for given data source configuration.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/timeseries_upload.c file for the implementation.

 ### Example : File Upload
-This example agent uploads a file to MindSphere.
+This example agent uploads a file.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/file_upload.c file for the implementation.

 ### Example : Event Upload
-This example agent uploads an event to MindSphere.
+This example agent uploads an event.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/event_upload.c file for the implementation.

 ### Example : Store Upload
-This example agent uploads a store containing file and timeseries items to MindSphere.
+This example agent uploads a store containing file and timeseries items.
 Check <MCL_Source_Directory>/mcl_connectivity/examples/event_upload.c file for the implementation.

 ### Example : Data Lake Object Upload
-This example agent uploads an object to MindSphere Data Lake.
+This example agent uploads an object to Integrated Data Lake.
 Check <MCL_Source_Directory>/mcl_data_lake/examples/data_lake_upload.c file for the implementation.

 ### Example : Deployment Workflow